anhvir/c203/README.md

 ### Adding sequential search module
-Now, of course, the best way to implement sequential search is just to build 2 other text files,namely, `search.h` and `seq_search.c`.
+Now, of course, the best way to implement sequential search is just to build 2 other text files, namely, `search.h` and `seq_search.c`.
-Forthunately, I already have the .c program for sequential search in the lecture slides!
+Fortunately, I already have the .c program for sequential search in the lecture slides!
 I came there, copy the content, paste and save it as "seq_search.c".
 Essentially, I don't need to make a lot of changes here, just some simple things to pack that C program